 #2 How to add multiple clocks or time zones in Vista

-If you want to keep track of time of different places or multiple time zones, Vista Clock has this kind of feature.
+If you want to keep track of different places or multiple time zones, Vista Clock has this kind of feature.

 #3 Enable Checkboxes to Select Folders and Files

-Till now we had been using CTRL or SHIFT keys to select multiple files.
-But the major problem is if you do a small mistake all of them gets un selected.
-Now even Nokia phones have feature like Mark / Unmark which allows you to select and scroll through.
-Vista gives you this feature and its the best for selecting large number of files.
+Till now, we had been using CTRL or SHIFT keys to select multiple files.
+But the major problem is if you make a small mistake, all of them get un-selected.
+Now even Nokia phones have features like Mark / Unmark, which allows you to select and scroll through.
+Vista gives you this feature, and it’s the best for selecting a large number of files.

-- Click on Organize Menu on Left hand bar and then choose Folders and Search Options.
+- Click on Organize Menu on the Left-hand bar and then choose Folders and Search Options.

-- You will see a lot of options, just scroll down and look for “Use Checkboxes to Select an Item“
+- You will see many options.
+Scroll down and look for “Use Checkboxes to Select an Item. “

 - Select and close.
-Now you will see checkbox on left top of every file.
+Now you will see a checkbox on the left top of every file.

 #4 Add Encrypt / Decrypt to Right Click Menu

-Vista comes with inbuilt feature of encrypting and decrypting files.
-If you can add it on right-click menu ( I.e it appears whenever you select a folder and right-click on it ) will be much handy.
+Vista comes with an inbuilt feature of encrypting and decrypting files.
+If you can add it to right-click menu (i.e., it appears whenever you select a folder and right-click on it ) will be much handy.
 Here is the way

-- Now when you right-click on a folder you will see “Encrypt” option
+- Now when you right-click on a folder, you will see the “Encrypt” option

-- When you do the same on encrypted folder you will “Decrypt” option instead.
+- When you do the same on an encrypted folder, you will “Decrypt” option instead.

-Vista comes with an inbuilt Disk Management feature which allows you to resize your hard disk partitions ( increase or decrease) and that without loss of data.
-So now instead of using third-party tool like Partition Manager use this.
+Vista comes with an inbuilt Disk Management feature that allows you to resize your hard disk partitions ( increase or decrease) without losing data.
+So now, instead of using a third-party tool like Partition Manager, use this.

-- Go to control panel and look for administrative features.
+- Go to the control panel and look for administrative features.

-- You should be able to find Disk Management or Type partition in control panel and enter
+- You should be able to find Disk Management or Type partition in the control panel and enter.

 - Disk Management will show a list of all drives.
 Select a drive which you want to expand or shrink